Azure-Samples/terraform-github-actions/README.md

 1. [**Terraform Unit Tests**](.github/workflows/tf-unit-tests.yml)

-    This workflow is designed to be run on every commit and is composed of a set of unit tests on the infrastructure code.
-It runs [terraform fmt]( https://www.terraform.io/cli/commands/fmt) to ensure the code is properly linted and follows Terraform best practices.
+    This workflow runs on every commit and is composed of a set of unit tests on the infrastructure code.
+It runs [terraform fmt]( https://www.terraform.io/cli/commands/fmt) to ensure the code is properly linted and follows terraform best practices.
 Next it performs [terraform validate](https://www.terraform.io/cli/commands/validate) to check that the code is syntactically correct and internally consistent.

 2. [**Terraform Plan / Apply**](.github/workflows/tf-plan-apply.yml)